RunSoFun75/operating-system-labs/README.md

 # operating-system-labs
-this repository contains some(not all) labs on the subject of operating systems
+this repository contains some labs on the subject of operating systems